tz-hiring/frontend-engineer/README.md

 ## Time & Submission

-**Time Limit:** 2 hours
+**Time Limit:** 1 hour

 We believe this exercise can be completed within the allocated time, so please do not exceed the time limit.
-If you find that you cannot complete all requirements within 2 hours, that's also fine - we are very much interested in your thought process, approach to problem-solving, and how you prioritize features.
+If you find that you cannot complete all requirements within 1 hour, that's also fine - we are very much interested in your thought process, approach to problem-solving, and how you prioritize features.
 If you find yourself with more time after completing the exercise, feel free to take your solution further and simply document your additions in `docs.md`

 **AI Tools & Modern Workflow:**
 We actively encourage the use of AI design and development tools in your workflow.
 We use them day-to-day and would love to see how you leverage them to improve your development process.
 Feel free to use tools like: [Cursor](https://cursor.so/), [v0.dev](https://v0.dev/), or any other AI tools that help you work more efficiently